ndswecker/from-the-ashes/01 - Lore/DIPDD Overview.md

 They wait.
 And as millions begin to dissociate in unison, the Veil thins to transparency.

 DIPDD is the first observable symptom of a world beginning to break.
+It was the first of many calamaties that began the great Cataclysm.

 ## Related Notes
 - [[DIPDD - DSM Diagnostic Criteria]]